 Your website provides essential information

 Because it is a “high-anxiety” purchase (once it’s booked, it’s booked), travelers tend to research their options.
-(Source: McKinsey & Company) And at some point during a traveler’s research phase, he will take a look at your website.
+(Source: McKinsey & Company) That means at some point during a traveler’s research phase, he will take a look at your website.

 Create a great first impression